Frequently asked questions

 How are you funding this project?

-Primarily through income from my jobs, supplemented by withdrawals from my retirement accounts.
+Primarily through income from my jobs, supplemented by withdrawals from my retirement accounts and family money.

 How long have you been working on this book?